Glenn-Moss/wglock.github.io/_pages/about.md

 **Eventual Goals**

-Blogposts that contain relevant content to both employers and professors
+Blogposts will be fully built out and contain relevant content to both employers and professors

 For more info